Exciting goals. I’ve set quite a few of them in my time.

 That’s the beauty: just getting on with it.
 No more, no less.
 It all adds up to practice.
 And practice is the point.
 With every inch, you’re growing.

-In Mark Twain’s oft-cited words:
+In Mark Twain’s oft-cited words: Continuous improvement is better than delayed perfection.

 In other words: relax.
 You are going to get it wrong.
 It’s not just inevitable but necessary, because mistakes and hiccups eventually lead to brilliant results.
+Starting is easy.
+Continuing is the hard part.
+But with every day that you show up, you make tomorrow a little bit easier.

 The 1% advantage

 There’s a quiet magic at work when you commit to small, regular steps in the right direction.
+The act that becomes a habit becomes an advantage.

 Making slightly better decisions every day is easy to dismiss.
 But when each small drop feeds the next, something huge is happening slowly.
 Daily commitment to small changes creates a cycle of continuous incremental improvement.